 In my apartment block there is a girl who always sits outside her flat with her laptop.
 She has a desk set up on the balcony and that seems to be where she works.
-No matter how early I get up in the mornings she’s there.
-Today London is cold and she’s wrapped up in a jacket.
+No matter how early I get up in the morning she’s there.
+Today London is cold and she’s wrapped in a jacket.

 I’m a bit envious of this girl.
 In my head she gets up at six, does yoga and then meditates for a while.
 Then she drinks a green smoothie and starts writing her morning pages on the balcony.
 When she’s done she moves onto working on her next novel.
 Or perhaps she works on some big commission about that year she spent living in a small cottage on a remote Scottish island.
 Maybe she’s writing a gonzo piece about working as a cleaner in the City.

 All of these things of course say more about me than they do about anyone else and writing them down feels a bit embarrassing.
 But there you go.
 I’m comparing myself to virtuous-writer-girl because my own daily routine has been a bit messy this year.
 I feel like I’m lagging behind and trying to catch up.
 My days have been shunted forward.
 If we commute into the new studio at rush hour we end up stuck in traffic so on many days we sleep in and leave at ten.
 Then we work late, because there is no point leaving at rush hour in the evening.
 We come back late and the cycle repeats itself.
 For a morning person this is frustrating.
 I imagine all the people I work with noticing my emails arriving later and later each morning and a big chorus tutting “well, she gets up late”.
 I know this is totally irrational.